Institute for Citizenship & Social Responsibility

 Purpose of ICSR Research Working Groups

-ICSR is launching Research Working Groups to support faculty, staff, and / or graduate students to sustain critical research on citizenship, social responsibility, community engagement, and social justice, broadly defined.
-Working groups strive to create productive, intellectual exchange among members, facilitate deeper understanding of the identified research topic, and create innovative ideas related to the topic of research.
+ICSR's Research Working Groups provide a structure to support faculty, staff, and/or graduate students to sustain critical research on citizenship, social responsibility, community engagement, and social justice, broadly defined.
+Working groups strive to create productive intellectual exchange among members, facilitate deeper understanding of the identified research topic, and create innovative ideas related to the topic of research.
 In order to apply click here.